An LLM Compiler for Parallel Function Calling: Results

 \subsection{Embarrassingly Parallel Function Calling}

-The simplest scenario is when an LLM repeatedly uses a tool for independent tasks such as conducting parallel searches to gather information on different topics.
-Given that these tasks are independent of each other, they can be executed in parallel.
-The dependency graph for this pattern is depicted in~\fref{fig:parallel-patterns} (a), in which two agents are called in parallel on separate entities to perform financial analysis.
-In the example, the LLM has to call the agent twice to perform financial analysis on each company, and then it must compare the results to answer the query.
-ReAct, along with other LLM solutions as they stand, would need to sequentially (i.e., one at a time) evaluate each entity, leading to increased latency.
-This approach also leads to higher token consumption.
-This is due to its frequent LLM invocations for each tool usage, with prior observations being continuously added to the input prompt, as shown in~\fref{fig:teaser}. \OURS, however, identifies the parallelizable pattern and executes each agent concurrently to provide the LLM with all details needed to make the final decision.
-We use the following two datasets to benchmark the function calling performance:
+The simplest scenario involves an LLM using a tool repeatedly for independent tasks such as conducting parallel searches or analyses to gather information on different topics, like the pattern depicted in~\fref{fig:parallel-patterns} (a).
+While these tasks are independent of each other and can be executed in parallel, ReAct, along with other LLM solutions as they stand, would need to run sequentially.
+This leads to increased latency and token consumption due to its frequent LLM invocations for each tool usage, as also illustrated in~\fref{fig:teaser}.
+In this section, we demonstrate how \OURS can identify parallelizable patterns and execute independent tasks concurrently to resolve this issue.
+To do so, we use the following two benchmarks:

-\begin{itemize}[leftmargin=5mm] \item \textbf{HotpotQA}~\cite{yang2018hotpotqa}: a dataset originally designed to evaluate the AI model's multi-hop reasoning capabilities.
-We only use the comparison dev set from this dataset, which comprises 1.5k questions that draw comparisons between two different entities.
-HotpotQA comparison subset, therefore, has a 2-way embarrassingly parallel execution pattern.
-An example question, ``Were Scott Derrickson and Ed Wood of the same nationality?'' is demonstrated in~\fref{fig:teaser}. \item \textbf{Movie Recommendation}~\cite{srivastava2023beyond}: a dataset comprised of 500 examples where the LLM is tasked with selecting which of four movie options is most similar to another set of four movies.
-This dataset presents an 8-way embarrassingly parallel execution pattern, as it requires simultaneous searches across all eight movies before drawing a conclusion. \end{itemize}
+\begin{itemize}[leftmargin=3mm] \item \textbf{HotpotQA:} A dataset that evaluates multi-hop reasoning~\cite{yang2018hotpotqa}.
+We only use the comparison dev set.
+This contains 1.5k questions comparing two different entities, thus exhibiting a 2-way embarrassingly parallel execution pattern.
+An example question is shown in~\fref{fig:teaser}. \item \textbf{Movie Recommendation:} A dataset with 500 examples that asks to identify the most similar movie out of four options to another set of four movies, exhibiting an 8-way embarrassingly parallel pattern~\cite{srivastava2023beyond}. \end{itemize}